dpwiese/personal-website/content/posts/documentation.md

 # Introduction

 Over the past decade of my academic and professional career I spent a fair bit of time documenting the things I was working on.
-While in grad school this was primarily in Latex, documenting thousands of pages, some of which are available in my <a href="https://danielwiese.com/mit-notes.pdf" target="_blank">grad school notes</a>.
+While in graduate school this was primarily in Latex, documenting thousands of pages, some of which are available in my <a href="https://danielwiese.com/mit-notes.pdf" target="_blank">grad school notes</a>.
 For the past few years my work has been less academic, less mathematical, and involved more programming.
 It was also not often distributed or published.
 As such my documentation lately has been primarily in Markdown.
 I found myself initially using Atom with the <a href="https://atom.io/packages/markdown-pdf" target="_blank">markdown-pdf</a> plugin to periodically generate PDFs when necessary.
-This approach was fine, but it provided no real support for equations, and Atom was not my prefered editor.
+This approach was fine, but it provided no real support for equations, and Atom was not my preferred editor.

 I was looking for a better solution than this that provided the following: